Updated On: 14 Apr, 2026

 Trying to convince every lead to buy from you that comes up will only waste your sales team’s energy, time, and resources.
 With proper prospecting and lead qualification measures, the pre-sales team would clear up that murkiness and give them only those leads to proceed that qualify for the solution you offer.

 The pre-sales team takes the responsibility of identifying each prospect’s issues and requirements.
+By asking the right Technical Discovery Questions, you can uncover hidden pain points that a standard sales pitch might miss.
 When your sales team has all this information, they can use it to make effective value propositions and design personalized offers.

 The pre-sales team can design the initial sales pitch within the discovery phase that answers the issues that your product/service solves.
 With the help of a customized pitch, you will be able to engage with your prospects in a better way.